What Salary Can Someone With a Master's in Education Administration Expect?

 Jobs you can get with a master's in education administration, and their expected salaries, include:

-Assistant principals earn an average salary of $70,916; the top ten percent make over $100,000 annually.
+Assistant principals earn an average salary of $75,000; the top ten percent make over $10r,000 annually.
 These professionals help with day-to-day operations in the school, including discipline.
-Experience as an assistant principal is also a great resume booster if you want to lead your own school one day—and earn even more money.
+Experience as an assistant principal is also a great resume booster if you want to lead your own school one day.

 Principal

-School principals earn a median pay of $96,400 per year; the top 10 percent make close to $150,000.
-Though these numbers are for all K-12 principals, the job differs from one level to the next.
+School principals earn a median income of $98,500 per year; the top 10 percent make over $150,000.
+The job differs depending on education level.
 Elementary school principals interact with parents and teachers more frequently than secondary school principals, who deal more with student affairs and school administration.

 As an associate (or assistant) superintendent, you work with the superintendent to run the school district.
 Large districts can have more than one associate superintendent, which could involve taking on a specific role, such as developing education programs.